 A. Application forms are available from the Collective Agreement Arbitration

-Bureau, as well in print-from-screen and PDF
+Bureau, as well in PDF

-formats on this website.
+format on this website.

 Q. Is there a time limit to applying for expedited arbitration?

 A. Yes.
 Time limits must be followed according to the collective agreement.

 Otherwise, applications must be made within 45 days of completing the

 Q. If a union or employer applies for expedited arbitration, can the